 Share your experience with others

 While not exactly a social media failure, we shared some of our worst-performing blog posts and what we learned from them on the Hootsuite blog.
-People responded very positively, appreciating our openness about places we went wrong.
+People responded very positively, appreciating our openness about where we went wrong.

-Stick with it.
+Ignore them.
 Most brands that experience backlash on social media see their sentiment recover in a very short amount of time.
 The positive sentiment will come back even faster for those who respond appropriately.